jepusto/lmeInfo/cran-comments.md

 ## Resubmit comments

-This is a maintenance release.
-The only change is to update unit tests to handle missing values in the `Bryant2018` example dataset from the scdhlm package.

-These updates are necessary for the package's downstream dependency (the scdhlm package).
+This is a resubmission.
+This resubmission fixes the additional issues (ATLAS) in CRAN package checks.

 ## Test environments